-The CRLs of TunTrust CAs are issued according to section 4.9.7 and published in a timely manner, and in any event within 24 hours after the receipt of the request.
+The CRLs of TunTrust CA are issued according to section 4.9.7 and published in a timely manner.
 The revocation shall become effective immediately upon its publication.

-4.9.9 On-Line Revocation/Status Checking Availability
+4.9.9 ON-LINE REVOCATION/STATUS CHECKING AVAILABILITY

 TunTrust supports OCSP responses in addition to CRLs.
-Response times are generally no longer than 10 seconds under normal network operating conditions.
+Response times are generally no longer than 5 seconds under normal network operating conditions.

-TunTrust OCSP responses conform to RFC6960 and/or RFC5019.
+TunTrust OCSP responses conforms to RFC6960 and/or RFC5019.
 OCSP responses are signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.
 OCSP signing Certificate contains an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.